shanickcuello/gitflow_exercise/README.md

 1. Improve feature2 yet again
     1. Create a branch from `develop`.
     1. Set it's file text to _"I love git"_.
 Don't merge it yet
-1. PR two feature2 improvements into `develop`.
-Solve the merge conflict.
-Two changes should be present in develop, the sentence should be correct.
+1. Create and merge a PR for each feature2 improvement into `develop`.
+Resolve the merge conflict.
+Two changes should be present in `develop` in one sentence.
+The sentence should be grammatically and punctuationally correct.
+(This will require manual conflict resolution)
 1. "Release" the version.
+(See part B-2 for the details)
 1. Do the post-release house-keeping.
+(See part B-3 for the details)

 ### D. Hotfix
 1. Create a hotfix